mendix/docs/content/en/docs/appstore/services/event-broker.md

 #### 2.2.1 Users for Event Broker Manager

-Within the Event Broker Manager users within the company's email domain that have a Mendix login can participate in the administration of the Mendix Event Broker as either a View or Admin user, or can be blocked from participation.
+Users within the company's email domain that have a Mendix login can participate in the administration of the Mendix Event Broker as either a View or Admin user.
+They can also be blocked from participation.

 {{< figure src="/attachments/appstore/services/event-broker/event_broker_internal_user.png">}}

 {{< figure src="/attachments/appstore/services/event-broker/event_broker_internal.png">}}

-Users that are not part of the Customer organisation (not within the email domain of the customer) can be invited within the same levels of access.
+Users that are not part of the customer organization (not within the email domain of the customer) can be invited within the same levels of access.
 Such users still require a standard Mendix login.

 {{< figure src="/attachments/appstore/services/event-broker/event_broker_external_user.png">}}